 Prep all your ingredients before starting to cook your fried rice.
 This recipe comes together quickly.

-Egg is optional.
+Prefer to omit the egg?
+That’s okay!
 You can totally omit if you like (or add another one if you’re a fan).

 If you like a little more seasoning, feel free to add a touch more soy sauce.

-More Homemade Take-Out Recipes You May Enjoy
+More Yummy Recipes You May Enjoy

 Hope you love this homemade fried rice recipe as much as we do!

 If you make this pineapple shrimp fried rice, be sure to leave a comment below.
 Love to know how you enjoyed!
-Thank you!

 Pineapple Shrimp Fried Rice